Mount Tabor, New Jersey: Development as a community

 As the years rolled by, many cottages were converted into winter residences by connection with deep water mains and by the modernization of walls and heating apparatus.
 A chestnut blight came and devastated the stately trees in the town.
-In the year 1935, 62 cottages were occupied during winter; in 1938 this number increased to 109.
+In 1935, 62 cottages were occupied during winter; in 1938 this number had increased to 109.
 The last summer residence was winterized in 2001.

 The late 1940s brought many physical changes to Mount Tabor.
 Among these were the hard surfacing of the roads and the renovating of the basement of the Tabernacle for the CMA, the fire department, and the post office.
 After World War II, Mount Tabor felt that the time had come for a real church building.
 Former Pastor Robert Simpson recently related that they decided against putting the church in the midst of the Hill (St. Johns park area was under consideration) because they did not want it to be a "small town church", but rather one that would welcome everyone from both Tabor and the rest of the world.

-Property was set aside in what was then the Main Park for the United Methodist Church of Mount Tabor. which rose in 1948 through the combined efforts of the members of the church and the citizens of Mount Tabor (many of whom were not members).
+Property was set aside in what was then the Main Park for the United Methodist Church of Mount Tabor, which rose in 1948 through the combined efforts of the members of the church and the citizens of Mount Tabor (many of whom were not members).
 This coalition, called the "Builder's Club" that has since dissolved, was another demonstration of the bond of friendship that guided the citizens of Mount Tabor through the years.
 When completed, it offered a practical and convenient meeting house: it was in Tabor; it was large enough; and it was heated.
-Thus, it replaced the other buildings for the purpose of services and other church related functions.
+Thus, it replaced the other buildings for the purpose of services and other church-related functions.